DS-100/sp22/grad_proj/gradproject_full.md

 #### Dataset B: Biodiversity in the Ecosystem <a name="2-b"></a>

 This dataset contains studies focused specifically on the impact of environmental and climate changes on biodiversity and the local ecosystems.
-You can access all the data [here](TBD) within the `Dataset B` directory on DataHub.
+You can access all the data within the `Topic 2/Dataset B` directory on Google Drive.
 It includes the following reports:

 - `bioCON_plant_diversity.csv` contains data collected as part of an ecological experiment, BioCON (Biodiversity, CO2, and Nitrogen), that started in 1997 and focused on studying biodiversity within the plant species at Cedar Creek Ecosystem Science Preserve. ([documentation](https://search.dataone.org/view/https%3A%2F%2Fpasta.lternet.edu%2Fpackage%2Fmetadata%2Feml%2Fknb-lter-cdr%2F339%2F9))
 - `plant_pollinator_diversity_set1.csv` and `plant_pollinator_diversity_set2.csv` contain ecological data collected from a long-term observation study from 2011 to 2018 that focuses on plant-pollinator interaction and its impact on local biodiversity. ([documentation](https://search.dataone.org/view/https%3A%2F%2Fpasta.lternet.edu%2Fpackage%2Fmetadata%2Feml%2Fknb-lter-and%2F5216%2F6))